 Working in a European Economic Area (EEA) country or Switzerland means you usually pay their social security contributions.
 If that happens, it is unlikely that you will be paying your UK National Insurance as well.

-The upside is that their social security laws and benefits will cover you while you work abroad.
+If you work in another EU country, the upside is that their social security laws and benefits should cover you while you work abroad.

 The downside could mean that you have gaps in your National Insurance record.
 This can affect your claim for future State Pension payments and other UK benefit entitlements.
 But, in most cases you can make voluntary contributions to fill the gap.